22 free museums in London you need to visit

 Nearest tube station: Bank.

-BONUS – Museums in London with paid entrance:
+BONUS – Museums in London with paid entrance

 London Transport Museum